jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Classifying ordinary differential equations.md

 ##### _definition:_ homogenous and non-homogenous linear differential equation

-A homogenous differential linear differential equation involves linear combinations containing constant functions (not as coefficients).
+A non-homogenous (or driven or forced) differential linear differential equation involves linear combinations containing constant functions (not as coefficients).

-A non-homogenous linear differential equation is a linear differential equation that is not homogenous.
+A homogenous linear differential equation is a linear differential equation that is not non-homogenous.

 ##### _example:_ homogenous differential equations